What are xAPI Extensions and How Do I Use Them in My xAPI Statements?

 Result Extensions

 What is a Result Extension?
-The Result part of an xAPI Statement contains additional information related to an outcome.
-It doesn’t have to be a learning outcome.
-Let’s imagine you want to track other types of results beyond what is typically associated with learning (e.g., completion, scores, pass/fail, etc).
+The Result part of an xAPI Statement has additional information about some outcome (not necessarily a learning outcome).
+Imagine you want to track other types of results beyond what you typically associate with learning (e.g., completion, scores, pass/fail, etc.).
 You can also use Result Extensions to store this additional data.

-For example, the xAPI Video Profile provides a “time” Result Extension for storing the specific time position in a video as a result of the user interacting, pausing, playing, or terminating the video.
-This value is dynamically generated and expected to change in each xAPI Statement.
-An example of the JSON for the Result Object Extension part of an xAPI statement is provided below.
+For example, the xAPI Video Profile offers a “time” Result Extension for storing the specific time position in a video when the student interacted, paused, played, or terminated a video.
+This value changes in each xAPI Statement.

 Best Practice

-You should not store static values in Result Extensions since it is expected that these values may need to change based on some type of interaction with the object.
-In Veracity’s LRS, Result Extensions are not canonicalized for this reason.
+Do not store static values in Result Extensions since you can expect these to change based on interaction with the object.
+The Veracity LRS does not add Result Extensions to its canon for this reason.

 Example